zgsm-ai/manual/docs/FAQ.md

 **Diagnosing the Error**:

 <details>
-  <summary>Click on 'OUTPUT' next to the 'TERMINAL' tab, then select 'costrict' from the dropdown menu.</summary>
+  <summary>Click on 'OUTPUT' next to the 'TERMINAL' tab, then select 'CoStrict' from the dropdown menu.</summary>

 ![img.png](FAQ-img/proxy-err.png)